 In May of 2019, Katrina presented a paper titled Using Participatory Action Research in Media Studies: Social Justice in Three (or More) Dimensions at the annual Irish Screen Studies Seminar.
-It was inspired, in large part, by the work of Prof. Maggie O’Neill, who is soon taking over as head of the sociology department at UCC.
+It was inspired, in large part, by the work of Prof. Maggie O’Neill, who has recently taken over as head of the sociology department at UCC.
 As described in the abstract of the paper, “PAR requires community ‘buy-in’, a prerequisite that deftly curbs the saviour mindset frequently present in social justice undertakings.”
 Additionally, researchers “…work in and with communities to address issues in a context-specific manner, opening themselves up to listen and learn as much as record and analyse.”
 Katrina’s work examining best practices in building inclusive media production crews melds well with the social justice aspects of Sudden OnSet’s community support goals.

 Arne hosted a popular morning radio show at P5 Solungen A, a station in Solør, Norway.
 He is a skilled interviewer, editor, and even web designer for marketing solutions.
 His skills in both technical undertakings and people management are a true asset to the team.
 We are currently negotiating a studio space for POD at a youth theatre that provides creative writing workshops.
 Arne will be providing training in voice recording techniques and editing to both the programme leaders and the young artists.